 Q: Can you describe a time when you have been under significant pressure at work and how you managed that to achieve a successful outcome?

 Task: As Project Manager it was my responsibility to ensure that the project went to plan, including adhering to time and cost.
 I had to find a solution quickly and within budget.
-We had also two forthcoming projects which would have also been jeopardised, as we’d booked more scaffolding from the same company who could not commit fulfilment.
+We had two forthcoming projects which would have also been jeopardised, as we’d booked more scaffolding from the same company who could not commit fulfilment.

 Action: First of all I spoke to the client and let them know the situation, as I wanted to keep them up to speed with developments; I also kept my own management team informed too.
 I assured them that I would do everything in my power to keep the project on track.
 I spent a hectic 14 hours getting in touch with all my contacts.
 Being able to negotiate another 2 bookings of similar cost helped entice one scaffolding company to draw on extra equipment from Ireland.
 Another 24 hours of negotiation and we agreed a mutually satisfactory price.